Beki-Abebe/learn-terraform-aws-instance/README.md

 files in the package can be safely removed and `Terraform` will still function.

 Finally, make sure that the terraform binary is available on your `PATH`.
 This process will differ depending on your
-operating system I'll show you for Linux OS.
+operating system I'll show you for Linux OS and Windows OS.

+## For Linux OS

 Print a colon-separated list of locations in your PATH.